getodk/docs/docs/central-api-openrosa-endpoints.rst

         - string

+          .. raw:: html

             The name of the file as given by the Attachments listing resource.

           Example: ``file1.jpg``